esdoc/esdoc/doc/src/documents/tutorial.html.md

 ## Write Document Tag
-The document is not good, because the document tag is not exist.
+The document is not good, because a document tag is not exist.
 So, write document tag(a.k.a JSDoc Tag)

 ```javascript